najaroen/mcdonald-demo/README.md

 #TODO
-# Delivery App - React Native Project
+# Delivery App - React  Project
 Overview

 This project is a delivery app built using React Native.
 The primary goal of this app is to facilitate the delivery of goods and services while providing a seamless user experience.
 Additionally, this project serves as a platform for improving my skills in mobile app development, particularly in React Native.